William S. Burroughs: Literary style and periods

 Burroughs also produced numerous essays and a large body of autobiographical material, including a book with a detailed account of his own dreams (My Education: A Book of Dreams).

 Reaction to critics and view on criticism

-Several literary critics treated Burroughs' work harshly.
+Several literary critics treated Burroughs's work harshly.
 For example, Anatole Broyard and Philip Toynbee wrote devastating reviews of some of his most important books.
 In a short essay entitled "A Review of the Reviewers", Burroughs answers his critics in this way:

 Burroughs clearly indicates here that he prefers to be evaluated against such criteria over being reviewed based on the reviewer's personal reactions to a certain book.
 Always a contradictory figure, Burroughs nevertheless criticized Anatole Broyard for reading authorial intent into his works where there is none, which sets him at odds both with New Criticism and the old school as represented by Matthew Arnold.

 Photography

 Burroughs used photography extensively throughout his career, both as a recording medium in planning his writings, and as a significant dimension of his own artistic practice, in which photographs and other images feature as significant elements in cut-ups.
 With Ian Sommerville, he experimented with photography's potential as a form of memory-device, photographing and rephotographing his own pictures in increasingly complex time-image arrangements.